List of Marvel Comics characters: T: Tommy

 Tommy is a character appearing in American comic books published by Marvel Comics.
 She first appeared in The Uncanny X-Men #210 (October 1986) and was created by Chris Claremont and John Romita, Jr.

 Tommy is a young member of the Morlocks who can become two-dimensional.
-She is killed by Scalphunter during her first appearance in the "Mutant Massacre" event.
-Years later, Tommy is resurrected following the establishment of Krakoa and its resurrection protocols.
+After being targeted by the Marauders, Tommy tries to flee, but the Marauders track her down to the Morlocks' home.
+Tommy is killed by Scalphunter, becoming the first casualty of the Marauders' massacre.
+Long after her death, Tommy was resurrected following the establishment of Krakoa and its resurrection protocols.